 - 1 Choose Lists > Memorized Transactions. - 2 In the Memorized Transaction list, select the customer.

-You'll find the customer in the list of names immediately below the name of the memorized transaction group. - 3 Choose Edit > Delete Memorized Transaction.
+If you've grouped some transactions, you'll find the customer in the list of names immediately below the name of the memorized transaction group. - 3 Choose Edit > Delete Memorized Transaction.